BIOGRAPHIE

 EN

-In 2025, Wendie Zahibo is among the 23 laureates of the Circulation(s) Festival in Paris, while initiating two new co-creation residencies: one in Côte d’Ivoire (at La Manzane) and another in Brazil (at Arapuca Cultura e Arte, as part of the France-Brazil Season).
-She is exhibiting at Estação Cabo Branco in João Pessoa and at the Museu do Homem in Recife.
-She will also take part in the Rencontres Photographiques de Guyane with the Dapper Foundation.
+In 2025, Wendie Zahibo was among the 23 selected artists of the Circulation(s) Festival in Paris, while also initiating two new research and co-creation residencies: one in Côte d’Ivoire (La Manzane) and another in Brazil (Arapuca Cultura e Arte, within the framework of the France–Brazil Season).
+She exhibited at Estação Cabo Branco in João Pessoa and at the Museum of Man in Recife, and will also participate in the Rencontres Photographiques de Guyane in partnership with the Fondation Dapper.

-Her work, inspired by the multiplicity of diasporic narratives, explores intersecting realities and questions the role of intangible heritage in shaping identity.
+Inspired by the multiplicity of diasporic narratives, her work interrogates intersecting realities and questions the role of intangible heritage in the construction of identity.